paladinze/viz-playground/README.md

 ## Viz Playground

-A collection of experiments on CSS, SVG, D3
+A collection of tiny experiments on basic CSS and SVG concepts

 ## project structure
 ```